chkpnt/chkpnt-mailserver/README.md

 - [x] Viruses are rejected
 - [ ] Integration of VirusTotal.com
 - [x] Nice reports (rspamd WebUI is sufficient for me)
+- [x] Tests are executed by a CI system

 ## Requirements